 DHCP Server: Check to enable.
-Device act IP address distribution server automatically issue IP address and other network information to the DHCP Client request them.
-DHCP Relay: check to enable.
+Device acts as an IP address distribution server that automatically issues an IP address and other network information to the DHCP Client when it requests them.

+DHCP Relay: Check to enable.
 Enter the IP address of the remote DHCP server where the DHCP Client request will be relayed to.